bigfix/developer.bigfix.com/site/pages/rest-api/api/archivemanager.md

 You can delete the requested files by adding the `deleteFiles=true` in the URL.
 The files will be automatically deleted from the BigFix Server and DB after the request completed successfully.

-**Response:** The response consists of files contained in messages with `Content-Type: multipart/mixed`.
+**Response:** The response is a message with `Content-Type: multipart/mixed`, which consists of one or more parts separated by a boundary.
+Each part starts with a set of header fields, followed by the contents of a file.
+The `Content-ID` field contains the computer ID associated with the computer from which the file was uploaded to the BigFix server.
 See the [Multipart Content-Type W3C definition](https://www.w3.org/Protocols/rfc1341/7_2_Multipart.html).

 For example, this call:
 ```